MultiSafepay/docs/content/developer/handling-errors.md

 The transaction may already exist with a third party, e.g. if an iDEAL transaction already exists and another direct iDEAL transaction is initiated, you receive an `Error 1022: Kan geen transactie starten: ERR_EXISTS: transaction error.`

-The gateway for the payment method is unavailable.
+The <<glossary:gateway>> for the payment method is unavailable.
 This error can occur with direct requests.

 - Check whether the specified payment gateway supports direct requests.
 - Ensure a payment gateway was specified in the [create order](https://docs-api.multisafepay.com/reference/createorder) request.